 In some cases, projects are approved with no modifications to the budget or to the project plan.
-In other cases, the principal investigator is asked to submit a revised budget (which may require a revision of the project plan) or a revised project plan (which may require a revised budget).
+In other cases, the project director is asked to submit a revised budget (which may require a revision of the project plan) or a revised project plan (which may require a revised budget).
 Contact OGSR for assistance in meeting the agency's requests.
 All revised project plans or budgets require OGSR approval before they are submitted to the sponsor.

-When notification of an award is received, OGSR must be contacted immediately and the original award notice sent to the OGSR office.
-The Office of Grants and Sponsored Research arranges for formal acceptance of the award, which also initiates the formal set up of the grant account (through the Office of the Treasurer) and the Award Implementation and Management (AIM) Meeting with the PI to discuss award management responsibilities.
+When notification of an award is received, OGSR must be contacted IMMEDIATELY and the original award notice sent to our office.
+The Office of Grants and Sponsored Research arranges for formal acceptance of the award, sets up the Award Implementation and Management (AIM) Meeting with the PI, and begins processing the appropriate forms to set up the grant account.
 Even when a proposal has been funded, reviewers' comments should be requested from the sponsoring agency.
 These comments provide valuable information on strengths and weaknesses of the project.
-Finally, the principal investigator should thank the sponsoring agency and keep the agency informed of progress in implementing the project by completing all required reports in a timely manner.
+Finally, the PI should thank the sponsoring agency and keep the agency informed of progress in implementing the project by completing all required reports in a timely manner.